You know what you want in life. Or at least know what you need to do in life.

 Write down the things that you learned and experienced.
 The things that went well and the things that require more attention.

 It also allows you to direct your subconscious to focus on tomorrow.
 By planning ahead, you’re better able to let go of today’s events and any things that are still on your mind.
-Your brain will continue to process today’s input in preparation for tomorrow, but it’ll run in the background and not disturb you.
+Your brain will continue to process today’s input to prepare for tomorrow, but it’ll run in the background and not disturb you.

-The primary objective is to turn off work mode.
+The primary aim is to turn off work mode.

 Get this free worksheet